KarthikKovuri/Cyclistic_Trend_Analysis/README.md

 ## Data Cleanup

 Initially, I consolidated data from 12 months into a single dataset, totaling 54,50,376 rows, each representing ride information.
 A meticulous review revealed missing 'start_station_names' and 'end_station_names' entries.
-For ride detail analysis, the complete dataset was utilized, while data involving station names excluded entries with null values, resulting in 41,30,450 rows.
+For ride detail analysis, the complete dataset was utilized, while analysis involving station names excluded entries with null values, resulting in 41,30,450 rows.